SoftwareEngineeringToolDemos/ICSE-2012-XMLSnippet/README.md

 <a href="http://gdm.fudan.edu.cn/GDMWiki/attach/XMLSnippet/XMLSnippetDemo.wmv">Original-demo-link.</a>

-In this repository, for ExampleTool you will find:
+In this repository, for XMLSnippet you will find:
 :x: Source code (not available)
 :x: Executable tool (not available)